CPS2RL/DeepTrust-RT/README.md

 Run the command to get the layerwise execution time na dlayer-size using the following command: `darknetp classifier predict -pp_start 2 -pp_end 3 <path to dataset> <path to cfg> <path to weights> <path to test image>`

-Run this command to get the necessary data and use those data in `task_sched_response.py` to get the response time. we use those data
+Run this command to get the necessary data and use those data in `task_sched_response.py` to get the response time. we use those data in `subplot_res.py` and `subplot_sched.py` to get the plot.